YangLinyi/academic-kickstart-linyi/content/publication/AAAI-22/index.md

 publication: "Proceedings of the 36th AAAI Conference on Artificial Intelligence"
 publication_short: "In *AAAI 2022*"

-abstract:
+abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: "This paper describes a numeric-oriented hierarchical transformer model (NumHTML) to predict stock returns, and financial risk using multi-modal aligned earnings calls data by taking advantage of the different categories of numbers and their magnitude."
+summary: "This paper describes a numeric-oriented hierarchical transformer model to predict stock returns, and financial risk using multi-modal aligned earnings calls data by taking advantage of the different categories of numbers and their magnitude."

 tags: []
 categories: []